EPC-MSU/XILab/README.md

 ## Building a release using a Microsoft Visual Studio 2013

 To build releases for Windows (and also to debug), you can use the  Microsoft Visual Studio.
-For that you need to create some extra folders used by VS.
 * Preparations:
   - Find required libximc version in `C:\projects\XILab\VERSIONS` (look for `XIMC_VER`)
   - Download an archive with that version from [doc.xisupport.com](doc.xisupport.com).